Public Order Offences incorporating the Charging Standard

 Parts III and 3A of the Act create offences of inciting hatred based on race, religion or sexual orientation.

-Refer to CPS Legal Guidance on Prosecuting Cases of Racist and Religious Crime, and Homophobic, Biphobic and Transphobic Hate Crime.
+Refer to CPS legal guidance on Prosecuting Cases of Racist and Religious Crime, and Homophobic, Biphobic and Transphobic Hate Crime.

 Proceedings for any of these offences may only be instituted with the consent of the Attorney General.
 Where a case alleging incitement to hatred based on race, religion or sexual orientation is referred to Area, Area must prepare a report for SCCTD so that SCCTD and Area can have an informed discussion on where the responsibility for the case should lie.